tsxoxo/portfolio-website/README.md

 ### Write post about 7GUIs cell project

-[] Themes: Testing-what test make sense; how do you model an app like this with xstate; why do these challenges have so few states?
+Themes: Testing-what test make sense; how do you model an app like this with xstate; why do these challenges have so few states?

+[x] Jot down thoughts round 1

+[] Actually look at Cells and write down more ideas

+[] Write first draft

+### Improve site

 [] Style: <Card> for Blogpost.
 Include name of series.
 Possibly add 'type' field ['devlog', 'tutorial']

-### Design
+[] Add play section

 [] Redesign first glimpse: probably graphic instead of photo